Marcroth0/relationship-quarrel/README.md

 - A reply-to-comments-function.
 - The ability for one person to write their argument, then through a link allow the second one write theirs, when received the post get created and published.
 - Pagination on post_detail for a smoother site experience and a feeling of "just one more"
+- More categories
+- The ability to sort by "Most popular", "Category"
+- Add a "Quarrel of the week"
+- Comments:
+  Users should be able to ask for more information from either of the argumenters.
+  Depending on which argument you've liked, your comment-background should have that color.
+- User should be able to set a timer when the argument is deemed finished.
+(A day, two, a week)
+- Choose a "fighter"-avatar.

 ## Deployment